nicoazueroo/nicoazueroo/README.md

 ## Im specialized in...
 - Frontend & full-stack development (React, Angular)
 - Strong foundation in algorithms, AI, and computer security
-- great communication skills, love to work as a team or individual
+- Great communication skills, love to work as a team or individual

 ## Tools and frameworks that I use
 <div style="display: flex; flex-wrap: wrap; gap: 10px;">